-Materiality Audit scope

-- For the purpose of our audit we used overall Group materiality of \$18 million, which represents approximately 2.5% of the Group's earnings before interest, tax, depreciation and amortisation (EBITDA). - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose EBITDA because, in our view, it is the benchmark against which the performance of the Group is most commonly measured. - We chose 2.5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds
+Materiality Key audit matters Audit scope Our audit focused on where the For the purpose of our audit we • Amongst other relevant topics, used overall Group materiality Group made subjective we communicated the following of \$18 million, which judgements; for example, key audit matters to the Audit and Risk Committee: represents approximately 2.5% significant accounting of the Group's earnings before estimates involving Accounting for Ernest Henry interest, tax, depreciation and assumptions and inherently amortisation (EBITDA).
+Mine uncertain future events.
+Recognition of deferred tax assets We applied this threshold, Our audit focused on where the Impairment reversal of Mt together with qualitative Group made subjective Carlton's non-current assets considerations, to determine judgements; for example, These are further described in the scope of our audit and the significant accounting the Key audit matters section nature, timing and extent of our estimates involving of our report. audit procedures and to assumptions and inherently evaluate the effect of uncertain future events. misstatements on the financial report as a whole.
+Our audit procedures were predominantly performed at We chose EBITDA because, in the Group's corporate office in our view, it is the benchmark Sydney.
+We also conducted site against which the performance visits to the Cowal, Edna May, mine sites.